2SC1815J/open-in-iiif-viewer/README.md

 This uncertainty is reduced if the IIIF community specifies (or recommends) the machine-readable patterns for a link to a IIIF manifest.
 See a [proposal](https://github.com/2SC1815J/Open_IIIF_Manifest_Link_In_Favorite_Viewer/issues/1).

-## Support Status

-The list of IIIF websites that the extension works or not on is as follows. (as of v0.1.6)
+The list of IIIF websites that the extension works or not on is as follows.

 |Website|Works?|Example|
 |---|---|---|